Daenara/rhasspy_weather/README.md

 You can also manually copy the files in this folder into a subfolder! of slot_programs.
 The subfolder is important because the script loads modules from the main part of the script and navigates up to the profile folder from there.
 If anyone knows a way to get the path of the rhasspy profile without this crap, please let me know.

+### Config file
+You need a config file for the scripts to do anything.
+Either run the command script once after you added it or manually rename the "config.default" file to "config.ini" and edit it to your liking.

+Be sure to add your api key for OpenWeatherMap in, otherwise you will only get an error as output.
+If "LevelOfDetail" is set to True and you query the weather, temperature and so on for a full day it will read a much more detailed weather report that splits the day into morning, midday, noon and so on.

 ## Usage
-If everything is set up you can query the weather from rhasspy with sentences like
+If everything is set up you can query the weather:
+* German:
     * Wie wird das Wetter morgen abend?
     * Brauche ich heute einen Regenschirm?
     * Wird es am 31.
 März kalt?
     * Wie ist das Wetter heute?
     * Regnet es morgen in Berlin?

-## Functionality
-The weather logic is quite powerful and can answer questions about the weather condition or temperature, the complete weather report and the necessary of some items.
-Date and time can be specified and so can the location.
-The logic itself can even handle multiple queries at once if they are passed in the right format, it will then read everything in a row.

-When using the weather logic with rhasspy it is less powerful because the sentences written for rhasspy and the parser just don't have that functionality (yet).

-Multiple requests at the same time is not something I know how to implement with the rhasspy grammar and I do not see much need in it so it is not on my todo list even thought the logic could do it.

-On the other side there are a few items that can be queried for with rhasspy that the logic has not learned yet, so both sides aren't perfect.
+* English:
+    * How is the weather tomorrow in London?
+    * Do I need an umbrella?
+    * How cold is it tomorrow evening in London?
+    * Will it be warm on 31.
+March?

  ## TODO
 * [ ] **Rework the item system for requests**